Spiritual Journey and Contexts

 A non-refundable deposit of $325 USD is due upon acceptance.
 The remaining payment is due the first day of the seminar, Oct.
 1.

 Course cancellations after the first week of class will not be refunded.

 Lodging is available for a fee, upon request, at the seminary guest house.
 Contact the AMBS receptionist, 574.295.3726 ext.
 0, to arrange for lodging.
 Please bring your own sack lunch or eat at a local restaurant.
 A list of restaurants will be provided on the first day.

-Participants in Advanced Spiritual Guidance Seminar: Spiritual Journey and Contexts will meet on the AMBS campus 9:00 am - 4:00 pm on each of the following days:
+Participants in Advanced Spiritual Guidance Seminar: Tools and Traditions will meet on the AMBS campus 9:00 am - 4:00 pm on each of the following days: